karlosos/fetching-casestudy/README.md

   - [ ] using redux rtk-query
   - [ ] Using tanstack-query
   - [ ] Using swr
+- [ ] add total count to the table views
 - [ ] investigate usage od `zod` in api
 - [ ] investigate usage of `redux-hook-form` on update/create forms
 - [ ] implement simple backend api with sqlite db